tonydiaz/bye-felicia-github-action/README.md

 GitHub action that will delete your repository.

-We all have them repositories that gather dust.
-They aren't used anymore and no one cares.
-We don't do a good job cleaning up all the repositories we have.
-Although GitHub has no limit on repos we should removed unneeded repos.
-That is where ths Github Actions shines.
+We all have them, repositories that gather dust.
+They been updated in years, with no plans to ever touch them again.
+Repos that no one looks at, potentially using versions of software that are now depricated.
+Let's face it we don't do a good job cleaning up our old repositories.
+Cleanup of repos is where this Github Action shines.

 By adding this action all you will ever need to do is say `Bye Felicia!` in a issue comment and your repo is no more.